Craving some American beauty? Reconnect with nature by visiting the best national parks in the USA.

 Trending on TFN

-A New Yorker at heart, an unapologetic anglophile, national parks explorer and former head of National Geographic publishing in India, Ritika’s love for English film and literature is often reflected in her travel itineraries.
-She is currently planning a holiday to Antarctica to complete her first round of travel around the 7 continents and 5 oceans.
-Ritika leads all journalism at Travel and Food Network across platforms, including news, digital, videos, and social media and is an advocate for sustainable travel.
+A New Yorker at heart, an unapologetic anglophile, national parks explorer and former head of National Geographic publishing in India, Ritika is the Global Editor for Travel and Food Network and leads all journalism across platforms, including news, digital, videos, and social media.
+She writes features focused on narrative storytelling, industry trends, destinations, culinary travel, and how-to advice and is an advocate for sustainable travel.
 You can follow her on Instagram @newyorkeratheart